Varying-Vagrant-Vagrants/VVV/README.md

 # Varying Vagrant Vagrants ( VVV )

-VVV is local developer environment, mainly aimed at [WordPress](https://wordpress.org) developers.
+VVV is a local developer environment, mainly aimed at [WordPress](https://wordpress.org) developers.
 It uses [Vagrant](https://www.vagrantup.com) and VirtualBox, and can be used to build sites and contribute to WordPress.

 ## How To Use